 - Stated explicitly in Shell Shock, where soldiers are drawn and assigned without consideration of gender.

-- The film version of Starship Troopers not only featured men and women serving in the same infantry unit, they even shared the same bathroom and shower facilities.
+- Starship Troopers not only featured men and women serving in the same infantry unit, they even shared the same bathroom and shower facilities.
 High school sports teams are also mixed, so this is wider than just the military.

 - The Tales of the Branion Realm series, by Fiona Patton, set in a fantasy Europe where gender roles are unrestricted.
 The oldest noble heir inherits regardless of sex, and religious posts (in thinly disguised versions of Christianity) are also open to all.

 - The Circle of Magic series, by Tamora Pierce, although told mostly from the point-of-view of female characters, features more-or-less gender parity within the temple, the army, and society at large.
 Some cultures have more restrictive views of the roles of women, but the viewpoint characters visiting said cultures always point this out.

 - Pierce's Beka Cooper books, in the Tortall Universe, approach this (although lady knights are still uncommon and there's plenty of comments about female Dogs), but a religious movement called the Cult of the Gentle Mother is sweeping through and starting to influence things, much to the wrath of the protagonist.
 From later-set books we know that it does take over and become the norm for later protagonists to struggle against.

 - The Culture takes this trope Up to Eleven.
 Not only have they left gender roles far behind, part of their standard set of genetic enchantments is the ability to go through a fully functional sex change (over the course of several months) at will.
 The protagonist of The Player of Games is considered a bit odd because he's never even tried being female.